Ramped up air strikes stall Islamic State advance on Syrian town

 Zones should be created near the city of Aleppo, which has seen some of the fiercest fighting of recent months.
 Others would be set up near the Turkish border in Idlib province, Hassaka, Jarablous and Kobani, Davutoglu said.

-To boost legitimacy, the United Nations should enforce the zones, Davutoglu said, but failing that, the international coalition could provide the air cover needed.
+To boost legitimacy, the U.N. should enforce the zones, Davutoglu said, but failing that, the international coalition could provide the air cover needed.

 "Turkey could provide all the help necessary if such protection zones are created.
 But when such protection zones do not exist, to ask Turkey to intervene on its own is to ask Turkey to shoulder this risk on its own."